dotnet/AspNetCore.Docs/aspnetcore/security/data-protection/configuration/overview.md

 The isolation mechanism works by considering each app on the local machine as a unique tenant, thus the <xref:Microsoft.AspNetCore.DataProtection.IDataProtector> rooted for any given app automatically includes the app ID as a discriminator.
 The app's unique ID is the app's physical path:

-* For apps hosted in IIS, the unique ID is the IIS physical path of the app.
+* For apps hosted in [IIS](xref:fundamentals/servers/index#iis-http-server), the unique ID is the IIS physical path of the app.
 If an app is deployed in a web farm environment, this value should be stable assuming that the IIS environments are configured similarly across all machines in the web farm.
-* For self-hosted apps (Kestrel), the unique ID is the physical path to the app on disk.
+* For self-hosted apps running on the [Kestrel server](xref:fundamentals/servers/index#kestrel), the unique ID is the physical path to the app on disk.

 The unique identifier is designed to survive resets&mdash;both of the individual app and of the machine itself.